i-dream-of-ai/ipybox/docs/index.md

 - **Resource Management**: Manages container lifecycle with built-in timeout and resource control mechanisms.
 - **Reproducible Environments**: Provides a consistent execution setup across different systems to ensure reproducibility.

-This project is in early beta, with active development of new features ongoing.
+## Status

+`ipybox` is in an early stage of development, with ongoing refinements and enhancements to its core features.
+Community feedback and contributions are greatly appreciated as `ipybox` continues to evolve.